JAlcocerT/RPi/_posts/2023-05-02-pi-vs-orange.md

 ## Orange Pi vs Raspberry - Real CPU Test

-Recently, I have been working on my [Python Trip Planner with Weather](https://fossengineer.com/tags/trip-planner/) to have an open source tool that allows anyone to look for historical weather patterns with an interactive UI, so that [planning our next adventures](https://fossengineer.com/tags/cyclingthrougheurope/) can be easier.
+Recently, I have been working on my [Python Trip Planner with Weather](https://github.com/JAlcocerT/Py_Trip_Planner) to have an **open source tool** that allows anyone to look for **historical weather** patterns with an interactive UI.

-This provided me with the **perfect opportunity to test the CPU performance** of both, Raspberry Pi 4 and Orange Pi 5 in a real scenario - [building the docker containers](https://fossengineer.com/building-docker-container-images/#building-images-locally-x86-arm32-arm64) for that Python App.
+This provided me with the perfect opportunity to **test the CPU performance** of both, Raspberry Pi 4 and Orange Pi 5 in a real scenario - [building the docker containers](https://fossengineer.com/building-docker-container-images/#building-images-locally-x86-arm32-arm64) for that Python App.

 To check how both SBC's were keeping up with the temperatures and how the CPUs struggled, I used [netdata](https://fossengineer.com/selfhosting-server-monitoring-with-netdata-and-docker/).